logzio/logz-docs/_source/logzio_collections/_log-sources/falco.md

 ##### Add Falco as an input

-In the Filebeat configuration file (/etc/filebeat/filebeat.yml), add Falco to the filebeat.inputs section.
+Open the Filebeat configuration file (/etc/filebeat/filebeat.yml) with your preferred text editor.

 {% include log-shipping/replace-vars.html token=true %}